GlobalFishingWatch/pipe-gaps/README.md

 pipe.run()
 ```

+You can see more example [here](config/).

 > **Warning**
 > Date ranges are inclusive for the start date and exclusive for the end date.

 ### Using from CLI:

+Instead of running from python code,
+you can use the provided command-line interface.

 ```shell
 (.venv) $ pipe-gaps